Frequently Asked Questions

 Taxis or a ride-sharing service such as Uber/Lyft is recommended, however there is a bus stop in front of the Institute.
 For the schedule, visit San Diego’s MTS trip planner: http://www.sdmts.com/Planning/googleTP.asp

-Groups of eight or more are not permitted on campus unless a tour has been booked online seven days in advance.
+Groups of eight or more are not permitted on campus unless a tour has been booked online at least seven days in advance.
 To arrange a tour, please visit https://www.salk.edu/custom-architecture-tours/.

 Taking personal photos or short videos are permitted on campus and restricted to one hand-held camera without the use of any additional photo/video equipment.
 Tripods, lighting set-ups and other equipment are prohibited.
 While taking photos, please respect other visitors and Salk staff.
 Any type of photo or video shoot for commercial or media purposes must be approved and arranged through the Communications department (858) 453-4100 x1371 or firstname.lastname@example.org.